Generalised core partitions and Diophantine equations: Introduction

 Let us focus more closely on Equation \Cref{Pell} in the case $d=1$.
 First, considering the affine Grassmannian elements in type $C_2^{(1)}$ of atomic length equal to $N$ (which are naturally in bijection with the self-conjugate $4$-cores of size $N$), we obtain a description of the solutions of the Diophantine equation $x^2+y^2=8N+5$ by the above process (see \Cref{thm_C2}).
 In particular, this gives a simple bijective proof of an identity due to Alpoge \cite[Theorem 7]{Alpoge2014}.
 Moreover, in contrast with Alpoge's approach, that requires involved number-theoretic methods, our proofs are quite elementary once the machinery of the atomic length is properly established.
 Secondly, using the atomic length associated with the fundamental weight $\Lambda_1$ in type $C_2^{(1)}$, we obtain a description of the solutions of the Diophantine equation $x^2+y^2=8N+1$ in terms of extended Grassmannian elements (see \Cref{thm_C2_1}).
 Combining these two results, we obtain the following.

-Note that, by \Cref{lembij}, this gives a way to describe the solutions of $x^2+y^2=k$ for \textit{any} positive integer $k$, which is of independent interest.
+Note that, by \Cref{lembij}, this gives a way to describe the integral solutions of $x^2+y^2=k$ for \textit{any} positive integer $k$, which is of independent interest.

 In addition, we can use the combinatorial description of the affine Grassmannian elements in terms of integer partitions of \cite{STW2023} and \cite{LW2024} to obtain neat enumeration corollaries in further Dynkin types: \Cref{cor_D3t}, \Cref{cor_D43}.
-For \Cref{cor_C2_1}, we ask for a similar combinatorial model.
+For \Cref{cor_C2_1}, the question of finding a similar combinatorial model is open.

-Moreover, in type $A_n^{(1)}$ of small rank, we shed some light on the crank phenomenons revealed in \cite{BrunatNath2022} by using the extended atomic length on the extended affine Weyl group (\Cref{pig A2}).
+Moreover, in type $A_n^{(1)}$ of small ranks, we shed some light on the crank phenomenons revealed in \cite{BrunatNath2022} by using the \textit{extended} atomic length on the extended affine Weyl group (\Cref{sec_sols_rank2}).
 This gives a completely natural refinement of the parametrisation of the solutions of the associated Diophantine equations by using more involved group actions.
-In type $A_3^{(1)}$, this culminates in the combination of Propositions \ref{proposition inclusion orbites}, \ref{proposition ellipses A3}, \ref{proposition intersection vide orbites A3} where the structure of the integral solutions of the equation $x^2+2y^2+3z^2 =48N+10$ arising from affine Grassmannian elements is elucidated.
-In fact, we expect to recover \textit{all} the integral solutions by using an adequate group action on these elements, see \Cref{conj_A3}.
-We also expect this to be a fruitful approach in other Dynkin types, at least in small ranks.
+Type $A_3^{(1)}$ is addressed in \Cref{sec_pell_A3}, where the structure of the integral solutions of the equation

+arising from extended affine Grassmannian elements is elucidated.
+More precisely, there is a dihedral group $G$ of order 12, acting on the integer solutions of \Cref{eqpigA3} such that, see \Cref{pig A3},

+As a consequence, using results of Bhargava \cite{bhargava2000conway}, we obtain an alternative, constructive proof of the Granville-Ono theorem \cite{GO1996} in rank $3$, claiming the existence of $4$-cores of any size, see \Cref{thm 4-cores}.